sakurity/securelogin/README.md

 SecureLogin is decentralized authentication protocol for websites and apps.
 Classic passwords/2FA are poorly designed, hard to backup and inconvenient to use.
 SecureLogin is all-in-one solution that creates a cryptographic private key from your email and master password to sign in everywhere and helps you to forget about passwords.

+<a href="https://medium.com/@homakov/securelogin-forget-about-passwords-c1bf7b47f698">Blog post on 1.0 release and our Principles.</a>

 Here are 5 major problems it solves:

 1. __Password reuse__: SecureLogin's #1 goal is to fix password reuse and simplify authentication process.
 It is working for everyone, not only for the geeks.